Divergent-Discourses/TibNormCSV/README.md

         abbreviations compiled by Bruno Lainé of the Tibetan Manuscript Project Vienna (TMPV) as part of the project’s Resources for Kanjur and Tanjur Studies.
 In TibNorm, the user can manually change the flag in the abbreviations table to exclude any abbreviation that they don’t want to expand.

-        Tibnorm was developed for the Divergent Discourses project by Yuki Kyogoku of Leipzig University.
+**TibNormCSV** applies TibNorm's normalisation operations to text entries in a **.csv column**, rather than to .txt files stored in a given directory.

 ## How to use
+1. Ensure your CSV file contains a column titled 'paragraph' which holds the text you wish to normalise.
-1. Change your path in _src/config.ini_
+2. Change your table path in _src/config.ini_
-   - Set to _table_path_ the absolute path where the folder _tables_ is located.
+   - Set _table_path_ to the absolute path where the folder _tables_ is located.
+No need to wrap in quotation marks.
-   - Set to _text_path_ the absolute path where texts to be processed are located, but note that the project does not contain it.
-   - Set to _output_path_ the absolute path where the folder _output_ is located.
-2. Open your terminal and navigate the directory under Tibnorm.
+3. Open your terminal and navigate the directory under Tibnorm.
-3. Execute the following command.
+4. Execute the following command.
 ```
-python src/main.py
+python src/main.py path/to/inputcsv/directory path/to/outputcsv/directory
 ```
-4. You can find the results in _output_.
+4. You can find the results in your stated output CSV directory.
+The normalised text will be inserted in a new column titled **'normalised_paragraph'** occurring after the 'paragraph' column.

 ## Tables
 ### Description of tables